-OSU Extension helps Oregon’s $13 million cranberry industry float to the top
+OSU helps state's $16 million cranberry industry float to top

 Research helps reduce frost damage and monitor root growth

 Native to North America, cranberries were first planted in Oregon in 1885.
 Now the state ranks fourth in the nation in cranberry production.
-Perched on the southwestern edge of the state, cranberries are a $13 million industry and an important part of the coastal Oregon economy.
+Perched on the southwestern edge of the state, cranberries were a $16.3 million industry in 2013 - and an important part of the coastal Oregon economy.

 But fickle frosts can damage tender buds and wipe out an entire crop in a matter of hours.
 To allow growers better protection against killing frosts, OSU Extension horticulturists have developed in-field sensors to determine at what temperature and at what bud stage to take action against damage from frost.
 Such an early warning system will save growers electricity, water, and time.